SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     1. If you feel like the template can be improve in some way, feel free to either open a issue with the proposed improvement or directly send a pull request to the repository 😄.

-    You do this by running the cookiecutter command using the template url.
+    You do this by running the cookiecutter command using the template url:

+    ```bash
+    cookiecutter <url-to-template>
+    ```

+    !!! note "Valid project names"

+        When asked for a project name you should follow the [PEP8](https://peps.python.org/pep-0008/#package-and-module-names) guidelines for naming packages.
+This means that the name should be all lowercase and if you want to separate words, you should use underscores.
+For example `my_project` is a valid name, while `MyProject` is not.
+Additionally, the packaage name cannot start with a number.

     ??? note "Flat-layout vs src-layout"